D'Arcy Wentworth: Lieut. General Sir Ralph Darling, GCH, 19 December 1825 to 21 October 1831

-Governor Darling arrived in Sydney on 17 December 1825, to actively implement the socially destructive policies recommended in the Bigge Report.
-Darling’s policies made life more punitive for the convicts and more onerous for the soldiers.
+Governor Ralph Darling arrived in Sydney on 17 December 1825, to actively implement the socially destructive policies recommended in the Bigge Report.
+Darling's policies made life more punitive for the convicts and more onerous for the soldiers.
 Emancipists and convicts were now excluded from Government employment.
 Freed convicts who had been given pardons by the Crown were now dealt with by the courts as convicts without status; emancipists and descendants of convicts were excluded from Government House.

-Under Darling, as a consequence of the Bigge Report, all heads of Government agencies were replaced with new appointments from London; many wealthy settlers arrived, rapidly expanding the frontier of settlement and increasing the rate of dispossession of the Aboriginals.
-Darling appointed many of these wealthy settlers as magistrates, and allowed the settlers and Mounted Police a freer hand to deal more punitively with convict absconders, bushrangers and Aboriginals.

-In dealing with clashes between the settlers and Aboriginal land owners, Darling followed Earl Bathurst’s instructions - to treat Aborigines as enemy combatants not British subjects.
-He supported “dispersals” of any gatherings of Aborigines, he used the Military to suppress Aboriginal dissent, and issued muskets to settlers in the Hunter Region for them to defend themselves.

-Under Darling, no longer an officer of the Crown, D’Arcy Wentworth was free to promote the cause of the Emancipists and trial by jury, and he became their figure head and leader.
+Under Darling, no longer an officer of the Crown, D'Arcy Wentworth was free to promote the cause of the Emancipists and trial by jury, and he became their figure head and leader.
 The press came under pressure for its criticism of the Governor and government policies.
-D’Arcy initially led the protagonists supporting freedom of the press, a fully elected representative government for the Colony, and no taxation without representation.
-Amongst the leading agitators were the Australian newspaper and its proprietors: two barristers, Robert Wardell and William Charles Wentworth, D’Arcy Wentworth’s son.
-Following Darling’s persecution of two soldiers, Sudds and Thompson in November 1826, that resulted in the death of Sudds,The Australian pressed for the recall of Governor Darling.
-William Wentworth became the voice for representative government for the Colony, and for Governor Darling’s recall.
+D'Arcy initially led the protagonists supporting freedom of the press, a fully elected representative government for the Colony, and no taxation without representation.
+Amongst the leading agitators were The Australian newspaper and its proprietors: two barristers, Robert Wardell and William Charles Wentworth, D'Arcy Wentworth's son.
+Following Darling's persecution of two soldiers, Sudds and Thompson in November 1826, that resulted in the death of Sudds, The Australian pressed for the recall of Governor Darling.
+William Wentworth became the voice for representative government for the Colony and for Governor Darling's recall.